jwallwork23/TohokuAdapt/README.md

 * A ``utils`` directory, containing the necessary functions for implementation of isotropic and anisotropic mesh
 adaptivity:
     * Hessians and metrics are approximated using ``adaptivity``.
-    * Bootstrapping for a near-optimal initial mesh is achieved using ``bootstrapping``.
     * Callbacks for assembling objective functionals and extracting timeseries are provided in ``callbacks``.
     * Coordinate transformations are achieved using ``conversion``.
     * (Local) error indicators are computed using ``error``.